Keybindings / command reference

 - Increase master opacity (currently Mac-only): Increases the

-value. - Toggle overlay lock (in preview): When locked, the overlay will not respond to keypresses, and keypresses will pass through to focused app.
+master opacityvalue. - Toggle overlay lock (beta): When locked, the overlay will not respond to keypresses, and keypresses will pass through to focused app.
 May be useful while editing the config.
-This is a beta feature, and not fully implemented -- some commands will still affect the overlay.
+This is a beta feature, and not fully implemented – some commands will still affect the overlay.

-- Toggle continuous mode (in preview): When continuous mode is on, the overlay stays up after executing a mouse action.
+- Toggle continuous mode: When continuous mode is on, the overlay stays up after executing a mouse action.

-- Toggle continuous mode until closed (in preview): Continuous mode will be turned off after the overlay is hidden.
+- Toggle continuous mode until closed: Continuous mode will be turned off after the overlay is hidden.

-- Cycle grid action level (in preview): Cycles the value of the
+- Cycle grid action level: Cycles the value of the

-field. - Cycle font (in preview): Cycles the value of the
+Grid action levelfield. - Cycle font: Cycles the value of the

 Mouse actions